MintMCP

 What is Model Context Protocol and why need MCP gateways?

-The Model Context Protocol is a widely adopted standard for connecting AI clients like Claude, ChatGPT, and Cursor to enterprise data and tools.
+The Model Context Protocol is a widely adopted standard for connecting AI clients like Claude, ChatGPT, Cursor, Gemini, and Copilot to enterprise data and tools.
 MCP gateways solve three problems that raw MCP implementations do not address: tool organization across multiple servers, protocol translation for legacy systems, and security control through authentication and audit logging.
 Without an MCP gateway, enterprises face zero telemetry, no request history, and uncontrolled access to sensitive data.
 The NIST AI Risk Management Framework emphasizes the importance of governance controls for AI systems accessing enterprise data.

 Can MintMCP integrate with Snowflake and Elasticsearch?